IR-2008-120, Oct. 17, 2008

-WASHINGTON — Senior law professors from The George Washington University Law School will join with officials from the Treasury Department and IRS as well as officials from the tax authorities of Japan, Korea, Mexico and the United Kingdom to discuss significant tax compliance and treaty issues at the 20th Annual Institute on Current Issues in International Taxation.
+WASHINGTON — Senior law professors from The George Washington University Law School will join with officials from the Treasury Department , the IRS, a representative from the OECD and representatives of the tax authorities of foreign governments to discuss significant tax compliance and treaty issues at the 21st Annual Institute on Current Issues in International Taxation.

 The program is designed primarily for corporate tax executives responsible for international tax matters, tax counsels of domestic and foreign multinational corporations, lawyers working in the international tax area and accounting firm partners and managers working in the international tax area.